Madeline's Madeline: Critical response

 Writing in The Village Voice, Bilge Ebiri called Madeline's Madeline "the best thing I saw at Sundance this year".
 IndieWire reviewer David Ehrlich described the film as "one of the boldest and most invigorating American films of the 21st century".
-The New York Times called it a "seductive, disturbing, exasperating movie," noting it blurs the line between "fantasy and reality, certainly, but also between authenticity and artifice, theater and therapy, art and life."
+A.O.
+Scott for the New York Times called it a "seductive, disturbing, exasperating movie," noting it blurs the line between "fantasy and reality, certainly, but also between authenticity and artifice, theater and therapy, art and life."

 In The New Yorker, Richard Brody said "it packs an epic’s worth of expressive detail, imaginative incident, emotional variety and intensity, and aesthetic invention," adding that "Howard delivers a performance that is one of the most distinctive, most varied, and most extreme in its expressive array and technical power, of any teen performer in the history of cinema."

 The film was well-received by Entertainment Weekly, which praised the "nuanced" portrayal of the protagonist and her growth as a "self-possessed" character dealing with dominating authority figures.
 WBUR in Boston named it one of the best films of 2018, describing the plot as "three women perform an intricate psychological dance, with two locked in a vicious tug-of-war for a third's affections."
-The Boston Globe gave it 4/5 stars and called it "stunning."
-It received a mixed review from Variety, with the review praising how it addressed multiple issues such as identity and a "form of penance by its director, Josephine Decker, for appropriating the lives of her collaborators."
-However, it "mistakes intimacy for honesty, and it mis-assumes that audiences care nearly as much about the creative process as actors and directors do."
+Ty Burr for the Boston Globe gave it 4/5 stars and called it "stunning."
+Peter Debruge for Variety was more reserved, with Debruge praising how it addressed multiple issues such as identity and a "form of penance by its director, Josephine Decker, for appropriating the lives of her collaborators."
+However, Debruge concluded it "mistakes intimacy for honesty, and it mis-assumes that audiences care nearly as much about the creative process as actors and directors do."

 In 2019, Howard's performance was hailed by IndieWire as one of the 50 best performances of the 2010s decade.